IgniteUI/igniteui-documentation/topics/02_Controls/igRadialMenu/01_Adding/01_igRadialMenu_Adding_MVC_App.md

 ## Topic Overview
 ### Purpose

-This topic demonstrates, with code examples, how to add the [`igRadialMenu`](%%jQueryApiUrl%%/ui.igRadialMenu#options)™ to an ASP.NET MVC application using the ASP.NET MVC helper.
+This topic demonstrates, with code examples, how to add the [`igRadialMenu`](%%jQueryApiUrl%%/ui.igRadialMenu#options)™ to an ASP.NET MVC application using %%ProductNameMVC%%.

 ### Required background